avnergomes/deforestation-detection-gee/README.md

 Scenes are downloaded on demand from AWS.
 Subsequent runs that reuse the same locations and time range benefit from HTTP caching handled by GDAL.

 **Can I use Sentinel-2 or another dataset?**
 Yes.
 Update `_search_landsat_scenes` to point to a different STAC collection and adjust the band names and scaling factors accordingly.

-**Do I need a Google Earth Engine account?**
+**Do I need special API keys?**
-No. All data is accessed through open STAC APIs and processed locally.

-**Can I use Sentinel-2 or another dataset?**
-Yes.
-Update `_search_landsat_scenes` to point to a different STAC collection and adjust the band names and scaling factors accordingly.
+No. The workflow relies on open STAC endpoints that only require standard HTTP access.

 ## 🛠️ Troubleshooting